-SB 408 (=HB 793): The somewhat obscure language of SB 408 could require thousands of nonprofits and associations to comply with "open records" disclosure to any requestor by declaring them a government body because the organization (1) receives public funds, unless the funds are received through an arms-length contract for services, (2) receives public funds under a contract that indicates a common purpose or creates an agency-type relationship with a public entity, or (3) provides services traditionally provided by a government body.
+SB 408 (=HB 793\\): The somewhat obscure language of SB 408 could require thousands of nonprofits and associations to comply with "open records" disclosure to any requestor by declaring them a government body because the organization (1) receives or spends public funds, unless the funds are received through an arms-length contract for services, (2) uses real or personal property owned or leased by the state or a political subdivision that is not generally available to the public under an agreement that provides for no or nominal consideration, or (3) receives or spends public funds under an agreement to provide services traditionally provided by a government body.
 The goal of the bill is to reverse the Texas Supreme Court's ruling in the Greater Houston Partnership v.
 Paxton case.
 It is unclear how thousands of small Texas nonprofits without full-time or professional staff and counsel could or would comply with the strict mandates, timelines and penalties for failure to comply with an open records request under the Texas Public Information Act.
 The affected organizations should also feel uncomfortable being labeled a government body.